xuChenSJTU/SAT-master-online/README.md

 1. NANG's code (NANG_main.py).
 With special parameter setting in NANG_main.py we can get the NANG-no cross, NANG-no self and NANG-no adver in our paper.

-2. Codes example baselines in our paper,
+2. Examples of baseline codes,
 (baseline VAE:VAE_main.py, baseline GCN: GCN_main.py, baseline GAT: GCN_main.py, baseline NeighAggre: NeighAggre_main.py).

 3. The evaluation codes including the profiling and node classification (eva_classification_X.py, eva_classification_AX.py).

 4. Data process (precoess.py in ./data), note this file is only used for steam dataset.
-For cora, citeseer and pubmed, they. are processed during training.
+For cora, citeseer and pubmed, they are processed during training.

 5. Examples of datasets including cora, citeseer, pubmed and steam (in ./data).